davep/unbored/README.md

 ## Introduction

-A simple terminal client for [the Board API](https://www.boredapi.com/).
+A simple terminal client for [the Bored API](https://www.boredapi.com/).
 Written in Python and with [Textual](https://textual.textualize.io/).

 ## Warning